Wolf Alice Bloom At Finsbury Park In Spectacular Hometown Triumph

 The heavier edge of Formidable Cool follows, Rowsell stalking the runway before dramatically dropping to her knees as Oddie stretches and reshapes his guitar parts, adding fresh urgency to familiar material.
 Moments later, Lisbon provides one of the evening’s sunniest singalongs, perfectly matching the golden light still hanging above Finsbury Park.

-Material from new album The Clearing slots effortlessly alongside older favourites, suggesting the record is already finding its place in the band’s catalogue.
+Material from latest album The Clearing slots effortlessly alongside older favourites, the record already finding its place firmly in the band’s catalogue.
 Before introducing Just Two Girls, Rowsell jokes, “I dedicate this song to whoever catches me at 1am tonight,” another nod to England’s late-night kick-off, before marvelling at the enormous mirrorball descending above the stage.
 “Give it up for the big ball!” she laughs.
 The audience happily does exactly that.

 Wolf Alice @ Finsbury Park